-On our list of timeless summer traditions that never go out of style: sidewalk chalk art, jump rope, and blowing bubbles.
-This summer entertain your kids and teach them about the science of bubbles.
+On our list of timeless traditions that never go out of style: sidewalk chalk art, jump rope, and blowing bubbles.
+Entertain your kids and teach them about the science of bubbles today.
 We found a great bubble recipe, which uses ordinary household items that you likely already have on-hand.

 What You Will Need:

 12 cups of water

 1-2 wire coat hangers and a frying pan

 In a clean bucket or dishpan mix together ingredients in order.
 Keep a ladle or scoop in the bucket and stir occasionally making sure not to cause too much foam.
 Remove the excess foam as it appears.
 When the bucket is half empty add another cup of water.